DERR Home > CERCLA Branch > SERC > Activities

 - Establish a state and local chemical emergency response planning structure.

-- Require the immediate reporting of hazardous substance releases with may expose the public, to local and state emergency response agencies.
+- Require the immediate reporting of hazardous substance releases to which the public may be exposed.

 - Provide, through facility reports, chemical inventory and hazards information to state and local government emergency responders, and to the public when requested.

 - Identify the major sources of toxic chemical releases to the environment.

 In response to EPCRA planning requirements, The 1987 Utah legislature enacted the Hazardous Chemical Emergency Planning and Information Act (Sec.
 63-5-5, Utah Code Annotated 1953), which established the "Hazardous Chemical Emergency Response Commission" and authorized the Commission to carry out all EPCRA requirements.
 The Commission is composed of a representative of the Utah Department of Public Safety and a representative of the Department of Environmental Quality.
 SERC duties within the Department of Public Safety are performed by the Division of Emergency Management (DEM).
 SERC duties within the Department of Environmental Quality are performed by the Division of Environmental Response and Remediation.
 Membership of the Commission was purposefully kept small, as EPCRA's focus is on local planning and response, rather than action on a state level.

 Under Utah Code Sec 63-5-5, the Department of Public Safety has primary responsibility for.
 EPCRA emergency planning activities.
 This includes hazardous substance, emergency planning assistance to state and local governments.
 The Department of Environmental Quality has primary responsibility for receiving and managing chemical information submitted under EPCRA.